-If not they add a lot of flavor to any dish and they are in season right now at the new Albertsons on Broadway in Boise, ID. (that’s where I bought mine) 😉
+If not they add a lot of flavor to any dish and they are in season right now!
+I got ours at the new Albertsons on Broadway in Boise, ID.

-- I have bought hatch chiles in a can before but was excited to see fresh, big, and beautiful ones at the Albertsons on Broadway where they’re having cooking demos, free samples, and will even roast your chiles for you right in the store!
+- I have bought hatch chiles in a can before but was excited to see fresh, big, and beautiful ones at the Albertsons on Broadway.
+They were having cooking demos, free samples, and even roasted my chiles right in the store!

-I had an opportunity to see just how they did it using large drums with intense heat that made them pop and crackle as their skins were becoming blackened.
-From there it is easy to peel the skins right off they said and add it to any dish you like….or lay it right on top of a burger which is pretty amazing!
+I had an opportunity to see just how they did it using large drums.
+You could hear them pop and crackle as their skins were becoming blackened.
+From there it is easy to peel the skins right off they said and add it to any dish you like.
+Or lay them right on top of a burger!

-Diced and added into our pressure cooker sausage rice casserole our hatch chiles gave this comfort food an added kick of flavor and a bit of heat!
+Our hatch chiles gave this pressure cooker sausage rice casserole an added kick of flavor and a bit of heat!

 - Fresh hatch chiles – I found mine at the Albertsons on Broadway in Boise

 - Sausage – We used a roll of pork ground sausage.
 Spicy version is great for this dish if you like heat